 All financial assets and liabilities are classified into one of the following five categories: held-to-maturity; loans and receivables; held-for-trading; other liabilities; or available-for-sale.
 Financial assets and liabilities classified as held-for-trading are measured at fair value.
-All other financial assets and liabilities are measured at amortized cost, except accounts receivable and amounts due from related parties, which are measured at its net realizable value.
+All other financial assets and liabilities are measured at amortized cost.
 Accounts receivable and amounts due from related parties are classified as loans and receivables.
 The Company considers the carrying amounts of accounts receivable and amounts due from related parties to be reasonable estimates of fair value because of the short time to maturity of these instruments.
 The Company estimates the CECL for all accounts receivable balances, which are recognized as adjustments to the allowance for doubtful accounts.
 Accounts receivable are written-off against the allowance when they are deemed uncollectible.
 All financial instrument transactions are recorded at trade date.